navinkumar357/Driver-drowsiness-detection-CNN-Keras-OpenCV/README.md

 Run the final.py script with tensorflow as a backend, The script continuously monitors the the user's eye state and classifies whether the person is drowsy or not. model.py is the script used to traing the CNN classifier model.

-# The model was trained on a dataset with 11000 eye images, with labels such as open right eye, left eye and closed right eye, left eye.
+### The model was trained on a dataset with 11000 eye images, classified under labels such as open right eye, left eye and closed right eye, left eye.